AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_datadog_agent.html.markdown

 ### Optional
 * `excluded_gateways` (Optional) List of gateways to be excluded from logging. e.g.: ["gateway01", "gateway02", "gateway01-hagw"].

+## Attribute Reference

+In addition to all arguments above, the following attributes are exported:

+* `status` - The status of datadog agent.

 ## Import

 **datadog_agent** can be imported using "datadog_agent", e.g.